claytran/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md

 ### Sample Code
 [PostgreSQL Failover Sample Code](./../../../examples/AWSDriverExample/src/main/java/software/amazon/PgFailoverSample.java)

-This sample code uses `failover` plugin.
-However, it could be used with `failover2` plugin.
-Configuration parameters should be adjusted in accordance to the table above.
+This sample code uses the original `failover` plugin, but it can also be used with the `failover2` plugin.
+Configuration parameters should be adjusted in accordance with the table above.